kleinbottle/swanlotus/content/blogs/the-pi-of-archimedes/the-pi-of-archimedes.md

 We can view Archimedes' approach through the lens of a [mathematical function](https://encyclopediaofmath.org/wiki/Function) as well.
 We could plot discrete values of $n$ against $n\sin\frac{180°}{n}$, and $n\tan\frac{180°}{n}$.
 However, if we relax the conditions, and move from integers to real values, i.e., from discrete $n$ to continuous $x$; from $n\sin\frac{180°}{n}$ to $x\sin\frac{180°}{x}$, and from $n\tan\frac{180°}{n}$ to $x\tan\frac{180°}{x}$, we may plot these two curves against $x$ to better visualize the functional relationship.
 This is shown in [@fig:plot].

-![Plot of $x\sin\frac{180°}{x}$ and $x\tan\frac{180°}{x}$ versus $x$.
-The actual data points obtained by Archimedes are shown as circles.
-The domain is [$6:100$].
-As $x$ becomes large, the values of the functions approach $\pi$.
-A dashed horizontal line is also drawn to indicate the value of $\pi$, which is thus a horizontal asymptote to the two curves.]({attach}images/x-sin-pi-on-x-large.svg){#fig:plot width=90% .modal-target}
+![Plot of $x\sin\frac{180°}{x}$ and $x\tan\frac{180°}{x}$ versus $x$ in the domain [$6:100$].
+The actual data points obtained by Archimedes are shown as coloured circles.
+As $x$ becomes large, the values of the functions approach $\pi$---indicated by a dashed horizontal line which is also a horizontal asymptote to the two curves.
+The shapes and positions of the two curves themselves eloquently explain why they are called the upper and lower bounds.]({attach}images/x-sin-pi-on-x-large.svg){#fig:plot width=90% .modal-target}

 ### Sanity checks

 [Sanity checks](https://en.wiktionary.org/wiki/sanity_check) help nip errors in the bud, and are an essential part of problem solving.
-Here we have two suh chesks:
+We perform two of them here.

 #.
 Does $2\pi = 6.2820$, from a calculator, lie within the bounds of [@eq:triple-96]?
 Yes, indeed, and we are [home and dry](https://dictionary.cambridge.org/dictionary/english/be-home-and-dry).

 #.
 When $n$ is very large, we expect $n\sin\frac{180°}{n}$ and $n\tan\frac{180°}{n}$ to be closer and closer to the true value of $\pi$.
 Setting $n = 10^6$ and evaluating on a calculator we get $10^6\sin\frac{180°}{10^6} = 3.14159$ which is reassuring.
 Likewise, $10^6\tan\frac{180°}{10^6} = 3.14159$.
 This means that to five decimals places, the two bounds are equal to each other and to the actual value of $\pi = 3.14159$.
 All is well again.

-### Of triangles and circles
+### A reflection on triangles and circles

-It is interesting the the method of Archimedes leverages the properties of the equilateral triangle,  which is the regular polygon with the smallest number of sides.
+It is interesting that the method of Archimedes leverages the properties of the equilateral triangle,  which is the regular polygon with the smallest number of sides.
 And it ends with the circle, which is  the regular polygon with an infinite number of sides.
-And linking both these extremes is trigonometry, which we have used extensively thus far.
-This deep connection between the triangle, the circle, and the trigonometric functions also explains why they are sometimes called the _circular functions_.
+Linking both these extremes is trigonometry, which we have used extensively thus far.
+This deep connection between the triangle, the circle, and the trigonometric functions also explains why they are sometimes called the _circular functions_.^[See my blog [A tale of two measures: degrees and radians](https://swanlotus.netlify.app/blogs/a-tale-of-two-measures-degrees-and-radians).]

 We now have to backtrack and attempt to retrace the steps Archimedes used to estimate $\pi$---_without trigonometry_---to better appreciate his heroic efforts.